prendradjaja/ferz/README.md

 - move_list
 - game_id

-To be used in another tool:
+All this stuff is to be consumed by another program, Wazir, which will be able to:

 - filter by:
   - recency